 - For safety reasons, no additional chairs are to be brought into the seating area.

-- Prior to any group's first meeting in the NSCC they should schedule an orientation with Ernie Franic ([email protected]), IND IT Specialist, due to the unique and sophisticated audiovisual and IT components in the room.
-Depending on the nature of the meeting and equipment used, the IND IT Specialist may also need to be present during the meeting(s).
+- Prior to any group's first meeting in the NSCC they should schedule an orientation with the IND NSCC Support Team (email@example.com), due to the unique and sophisticated audiovisual and IT components in the room.
+Depending on the nature of the meeting and equipment used, a member of the IND NSCC Support Team may also need to be present during the meeting(s).

 - The equipment in the rack room cannot be modified or augmented.
 Only the currently connected equipment may be used.